project-gauntlet/gauntlet/docs/THEME.md

 ### Creating a custom theme

-Gauntlet provides 2 CLI commands to generate sample.
+Gauntlet provides 2 CLI commands to generate sample: `generate-sample-color-theme` and `generate-sample-color-theme`.
 Sample is just a default theme that has been saved to file.
-- `gauntlet generate-sample-color-theme`
-- `gauntlet generate-sample-theme`

 Running the command will create sample file, print location of that sample file and will print location to which theme file will need to be saved to be detected by application

 Currently, theme change is only applied after application restart

 Any errors in theme parsing will be shown in application logs

+#### Linux
+- `gauntlet generate-sample-color-theme`
+- `gauntlet generate-sample-theme`

+#### macOS
+Note: the binary is not on the PATH
+- `/Applications/Gauntlet.app/Contents/MacOS/Gauntlet generate-sample-color-theme`
+- `/Applications/Gauntlet.app/Contents/MacOS/Gauntlet generate-sample-theme`